Skip to main content

 Holiday Pay

-Your entitlement to paid annual leave is a minimum of 5.6 weeks per year.
+Your entitlement to paid annual leave is a minimum of 5.6 weeks per year (normally equivalent to 28 days for full-time workers).
 The funding for your holiday pay is included in your contract rate, and we offer different processing options based on your preference.

 When registering with SmartWork, you can select from the following two options: